Jaromír Blažek: International career

 Blažek made his debut for the national team on 29 March 2000 in a friendly match against Australia that ended up in a 3–1 win.
 Due to the dominance of Petr Čech as the first-choice national team goalkeeper, Blažek was unable to make regular appearances for his nation.
-He was part of the Czech squad at both Euro 2000 and Euro 2004, but only played in one match during the two tournaments combined.
-He was also named in the Czech squad for the 2006 World Cup.
+He was part of the Czech squad at Euro 2000, Euro 2004, and the 2006 World Cup, but the only tournament he played at was Euro 2004.

 Personal life

 He is married and has two children – Jakub and Aneta.
 Blažek is the cousin of tennis player Radek Štěpánek.